-There was nothing Bruce White could do to save his white 2019 Hyundai Tucson SUV when a severe hailstorm struck Maroochydore in May this year.
+There was nothing Bruce White could do to save his white 2019 Hyundai Tucson SUV from hail damage when a severe hailstorm struck Maroochydore in May this year.

 “It was quite bad,” Bruce remembered.
 “A strip of houses at Maroochydore are still doing repairs (five months later).”